Skip To Main Content

 The Board of Trustees of the Oxnard School District is seeking qualified, interested individuals to serve on the Measure I Citizens’ Bond Oversight Committee (CBOC).

-The Oxnard School District currently has two open seats on its Independent Citizens’ Bond Oversight Committee.
-This committee plays a critical role in ensuring transparency and accountability in the use of voter-approved Measure I bond funds.
-Members are responsible for reviewing bond expenditures, ensuring compliance with legal requirements, and presenting an annual report to the Board of Trustees.
+There are currently open seats on the committee.
+Members review bond expenditures, ensure compliance with legal requirements, and present an annual report to the Board of Trustees.
 The committee meets three times per year.
+See How to Apply below.

 Applicants must meet the following criteria: